Next TLS: Friday, November 15!

-Next TLS - Purim, Saturday, March 23! - See below for timing and other info
+Next TLS - Friday, November 15! - See below for timing and other info

 Find out upcoming TLS dates when they are announced by checking here or joining the email list or the Facebook group.